AstrobioMike/bit/workflows/amplicon-wf/README.md

   - taxonomy-and-counts.biom

 Please feel free to post an issue or email with any confusion about any of the outputs produced!

+> If you'd like a small test dataset to run, you can run `bit data get test-data amplicon` to grab 2 small amplicon samples.

 ### Other outputs
 A `benchmarks/` directory will hold time and resource utlization info (as described [here](https://stackoverflow.com/a/66872577) for most steps performed.